 Financial planners develop and implement financial plans for their clients.
 Some of the areas a financial planner will advise on include retirement planning, superannuation, taxation, debt management, insurance and risk, estate planning, managed investments, securities and futures markets.
 Financial planners may also specialise in such areas as ethical investments, loans and mortgage advice, taxation advice and more.

-Financial Planning graduates are employed in a wide range of occupations and industries including brokerage firms, smaller accountancy practices, trust companies, financial partnerships, insurance firms, commercial banks, portfolio management firms, sole practitioners, investment banks and financial planning consultancies.
+Griffith graduates are employed for their unique perspective in a wide range of occupations and industries including brokerage firms, smaller accountancy practices, trust companies, financial partnerships, insurance firms, commercial banks, portfolio management firms, sole practitioners, investment banks and financial planning consultancies.

 Global WIL in 2020: Facilitating authentic professional experience in Korea

 Experts say don’t let one score dictate your future, as ATARS come out